Get

 Memory

 Cats have both short-term and long-term memories, just like humans.
 Even without getting into a scientific lab, you probably know that your cat is great at remembering locations and routines.
 Cats often wake up at the same time each day, expect to be fed at the same time each day, and know their humans’ schedules as well as anyone in the house.
 They’re also great at getting around their house and territory.
-Cats are also able to recognize words such as their name and other words that interest them and have a vocabulary of up to 100 different “words” back to us to communicate.
-Cats also pass the object permanence test—that means that they can remember that something exists when it’s out of sight and even reason where an object might have gone if it moves.
+Cats are also able to recognize words such as their name and other words that interest them and have a receptive vocabulary of several dozen human words.
+Cats also pass the object permanence test—that means that they can remember that something exists when it’s out of sight and even reason about where an object might have gone if it moves.

 Problem-Solving

 Cats are generally good at problem-solving when sufficiently motivated.
 One of the most famous ways to study problem-solving in cats is by using a puzzle box.
 In these studies, a cat or other animal is placed inside a box and is required to take certain actions (like pulling on a string or pushing a button) to get out of the box.
 Sometimes, food is used as a reward.
-Then the cat’s put back into the box to see if he’s learned the secret and can get out faster.
+Then the cat’s put back into the box to see if they’ve learned the secret and can get out faster.
 Unsurprisingly, some types of puzzle boxes are picked up more quickly than others—for instance, cats are usually able to figure out how to pull a string pretty fast!
-But overall, these boxes show that cats are moderately good at problem-solving and learn from their mistakes and that some cats are much better than others.
+But overall, these boxes show that cats are capable of associative learning, learn from their mistakes and that some cats are much better than others.

 These kinds of tests are all child’s play to a human, of course.
 Even young children usually have a knack for solving problems similar to puzzle boxes in minutes.
 Humans can also solve much more complex problems and even solve abstract problems (like pen and paper math) with only a little bit of education.